CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!

-SELECT * FROM tablename

-WHERE id = 1

-GROUP BY name

-ORDER BY name ASC
+- queries should be written in multiple lines (more readable)
+- SELECT ...
+AS or ALIAS (naming convention)
+- customized case-use (e.g. verbs with uppercase, table-names with lowercase)

-- the order of the verbs
+- not to forget the ; at the end of the query

-- "ORDER BY" id where it is possible
+- in a SELECT use IN instead of OR if there are multiple choices (e.g. SELECT FROM actors WHERE name IN ...)

 #### What layers can you name in a simple web application?
 Three layer model: Presentation layer, Business layer, Data layer

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
+If I want to pass an item of an array with a non-existing index-number (in console.log for example), the output is "nondefined", as the item is not part of the array.

 #### What is the “finally” block, and how would you use it?
+The try/catch/finally statement handles some or all of the errors that may occur in a block of code, while still running code. the finally statement lets you execute code after try and catch, regardless of the result.

 #### Why should we catch special exception types?

-First of all, in order to make the website user friendly.
+The special exceptions are caught in order to make the website user friendly.
 That means if there are some semantic errors - not enough letters in a password, not the right format, if a password is used already it is good to know about it.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
 hashing the password

 #### What is XSS?
 How to protect an application against it?